DevXT-LLC/ezlocalai/README.md

 ## Environment Set Up

 Create a `.env` file if one does not exist and modify it to your needs.
-This is the default `.env` file if cloning the repository, modify it to your needs:
+Here is an example `.env` file:

 ```env
 MODEL_URL=TheBloke/Mistral-7B-OpenOrca-GGUF